Buying A Used iPhone? Read This First

 - They won’t let you set the meet-up spot

 If at any point you feel that you are being rushed into closing the deal, or you are picking up any weird vibes at all, trust your instincts.
 There are a lot of used phones out there.
-Don’t settle for one unless you feel 100% comfortable with your purchase.
+Don’t settle for buying a used iPhone unless you feel 100% comfortable with your purchase.

 Buying a used iPhone through online classifieds can be a bit of a grind, but the savings can sometimes make it worthwhile.
-If at any point you get fed up, we here at Orchard will be waiting with a wide selection of iPhones and Androids, all fully tested and covered by our free warranty.
+If at any point you get fed up with it, we here at Orchard will be waiting for you with a wide selection of iPhones and Androids, all fully tested and covered by our free warranty.